South Africa's Superman

 Aged 47 years and 240 days, Nolan Clarke became the oldest player to make his ODI debut when he appeared against New Zealand in Vadodara during Netherlands' first World Cup game.
 Clarke, opening the batting, scored 14.

 The first Test at the SCG.
-Australia won by five wickets to take a 1-0 lead in the Ashes after offspinner Joey Palmer took 11 wickets (7 for 68 and 4 for 97) opening the bowling along with left-arm spinner Edwin Evans.
+Australia won by five wickets to take a 1-0 lead after offspinner Joey Palmer took 11 wickets (7 for 68 and 4 for 97) opening the bowling along with left-arm spinner Edwin Evans.
 England's George Ulyett was the top scorer with 67.
 His opening partner Dick Barlow was the only other batsman to get a half-century.

 A polished right-hand batsman and sound wicketkeeper, Tony Blain, born today, suffered from being an almost permanent understudy, first to Ian Smith and then Adam Parore.
 He made his Test debut against England at The Oval in 1986 and scored a battling 37 but spilt a swirling skier from Ian Botham.
 He next played twice against India in 1988-89, and had a final eight-match run in the side in 1992 with home and away matches against Australia and a tour to Pakistan.
 He also played 38 ODIs.
 After retiring, Blain did some coaching and commentary work.